 A portion of the embankment near the northwest corner was excavated to a steepened condition for the installation of a monitoring well.
 This has been observed since the 2019 inspection and does not show any instability.

-Multiple animal burrow holes were observed along the western embankment and the areas surrounding the ponds to the northeast.
-These burrow locations were previously marked with stakes by Station personnel who were aware of the burrows and had maintenance scheduled to remove and control them.
+Multiple animal burrow holes were observed along the western and northern embankment downstream slopes.
+These burrow locations were marked with stakes by Station personnel who were aware of the burrows and had maintenance scheduled to remove and control them.